Does an executor get paid?

 Yes, executors are generally entitled to be paid for their work managing an estate.
 However, entitlement depends on the will's terms and relevant state laws.
 Some executors may choose not to take payment, particularly if they are family members.
 The executor's role involves significant time and responsibility, so compensation is a normal and legal right.

 Executor commission varies depending on state legislation and the will's terms.
 Most Australian states allow executors to claim reasonable remuneration based on the complexity and value of the estate.
 Commission rates typically range from 2-5% of the estate value, though this may be negotiated or specified in the will itself.
-The specific amount depends on your circumstances and applicable state law.
+The specific amount depends on the individual circumstances and applicable state law.

 Executor commission is generally approved by the beneficiaries, or in some cases, by the court if disputes arise.
 The will may specify the commission amount, or beneficiaries may agree to a reasonable fee based on the executor's work.
 If there is no agreement, the executor may apply to the court for approval.
 This ensures transparency and fairness in the estate administration process.